HLS-PGR-newsletter/HLS-PGR-newsletter/goodnews.md

 ## Publications

-Congratulations to **Laura Wilde** for getting her systematic review protocol accepted for publication (currently in Press)
+Congratulations to **Laura Wilde** for getting her systematic review protocol accepted for publication (currently In Press)

 ## Conferences